 Banking hours are generally Monday to Friday, 9.30am to 4pm, and Saturdays from 9.30am to 11.30am.

 Opening a bank account

-Credit and debit cards are widely accepted in Malaysia.
-That said, cash payments are still more popular in many establishments.
-Expats should be vigilant when using their credit or debit cards and should check their till slips carefully; credit card fraud remains a problem in Malaysia, with the country experiencing some of the highest rates of this crime in the world.
+Credit and debit cards are widely accepted in Malaysia, although cash payments are still more popular in many establishments.
+Expats should be vigilant when using their credit or debit cards and should check their till slips carefully as credit card fraud remains a problem in Malaysia.

 Taxes in Malaysia

 With a relatively low-income tax rate and few other taxes, Malaysia is an incredibly tax-friendly country.
 Malaysian law divides potential taxpayers into three categories: residents, non-residents and pensioners.